huggingface/candle/candle-rocm-kernels/README.md

 ratio does not show what the dense path *allocates* — 524 MB of transient for a 4096x32000 `lm_head` at f32, which MMQ never materialises.

+### Quantizing, and the raw weight pointer

+`quantize`, `quantize_onto`, `quantize_imatrix` and `quantize_imatrix_onto` all
+run the *CPU* quantizer and upload the result, exactly as `quantized/cuda.rs` does — there is no device-side quantizer on either backend, so a ROCm-quantized tensor is byte-identical to a CPU-quantized one (`quantized::rocm::tests_imatrix`).
+The imatrix pair rejects a dtype outside `Q2K`-`Q6K` up front, because `k_quants`' `from_float_imatrix` default body is a `panic!` and the dtype comes from a config file.

+`QRocmStorage::device_ptr` hands out the payload's device address for downstream HIP kernels. `device_ptr_with_guard` is the ordered form: it takes the *consumer's* stream, drains the device's own stream if that is a different one, and drains the consumer's stream when the guard drops.
+Both are needed because a freed block goes back on the allocator's free list rather than to the driver, so a pointer that escapes its storage aliases the next tensor.
+The guard borrows the storage, which makes that a compile error. `QStorage` exposes it as `rocm_device_ptr_with_guard`, separate from the CUDA `device_ptr_with_guard`, whose guard is tied to a `CudaStream`.

 ### Mixture-of-experts

 `QRocmStorage::indexed_moe_forward` launches